create3000/x_ite/docs/_posts/getting-started.md

 ### multisampling

-A Integer value that sets the number of samples used by multisampling.
+An Integer value that specifies the number of samples used by multisampling.
 The default value is 4, which is sufficient for most cases.
-A higher value increases the effect of antialiasing.
-Check [rendering property](reference/browser-services#rendering-properties) »MaxSamples«, which is browser dependent.
+A higher value increases the effect of anti-aliasing.
+Check the [rendering property](reference/browser-services#rendering-properties) »MaxSamples«, which is browser dependent.

 ### notifications